tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 “Are you imaginative?”

 I was then given an address for a home, shockingly in my budget and only an hour away.
 ⸻

+Currently, as I sat at the desk, my agents eyes were flickering along one of the contracts as she chewed on what looked to be a stick.
+Id had a terrible nightmare the night prior and felt a sense of déjà vu.

-When I walked into the initial showing three months ago, I was met by a statuesque woman.
-She was nearly six feet tall and inadvertently leaned over me with a wiry, bony frame.
+She was a statuesque woman.
+She had to be over six feet tall and she inadvertently leaned over me  even while seated with a wiry, bony frame.
 She looked like she could snap in half at any moment yet somehow seemed unbreakable.

 Her skin was coarse and haggard but always had a thick smear of foundation plastered haphazardly across it.
 She had a nose that was two sizes too small, which led to her mouth appearing too low on her face.
-And her mouth was, quite frankly, very large and painted in an always-smeared ruby red lipstick.
-The skin on her face sagged with age but also like it had been stretched one too many times.
+And her mouth was another thing.
+Her mouth was too big for her face and painted in an always-smeared ruby red lipstick.
+The skin on her face not only sagged with age but looked like it had been stretched against her bones then relaxed loose.

-⸻

-Currently, as I sat at the desk, her eyes were flickering along one of the contracts as she chewed on what looked to be a stick.
-Id had a terrible nightmare the night prior and felt a sense of déjà vu.

 As I continued anxiously watching her, she finally looked up at me with a flash of a grin.